 Driving under the influence has been illegal in the US since the early 1900s but the penalties weren’t always as severe as they are today.
 Today if you are pulled over and your breath test shows your BAC or Blood Alcohol Concentration of more than 0.08 percent then you are going to be arrested.
 Even if you have never been in trouble before you can still face jail time, the law takes DUI charges very seriously.
-Let’s look at what happens when you are charged with a DUI and the possible penalties that you can face.
+Let’s look at what happens when you are charged with a DUI and the possible penalties that you can face and the tragic outcome for you.
+The Taxi Point is promoting their services so drivers don’t ride under the influence.

 The Penalties of a DUI Conviction